OlesyaTSU14/WVZ/README.md

 # Search for WWZ production in pp collisions at √s = 13TeV

 Method development for improving the accuracy of LHC data analysis using machine learning tools.
-In particular, a study of the statistical impact and systematic uncertainty on the accuracy of data analysis.
+In particular, this study explores the statistical impact and systematic uncertainties affecting the accuracy of data analysis.

 Here WVZ analysis is replicated [[1](https://cds.cern.ch/record/2314648/files/ATL-COM-PHYS-2018-420.pdf?)].